For SellersIndustry Guide

 Preparing Your Roofing or Specialty Contracting Business for Sale

-Strategic preparation is the most critical step an owner can take to maximize value and ensure a smooth transaction.
-This process typically begins 12-24 months before going to market.
+Strategic preparation is the most critical step an owner can take to maximize value and ensure a smooth, off-market transaction.
+This process typically commences 12-24 months prior to going to market.

 1. Clean Up and Organize Financials

-• Transition to Accrual Accounting: If currently using cash-basis accounting, convert to accrual-based financials.
-This provides a more accurate picture of financial performance and is typically required by sophisticated buyers [4].
+• Transition to Accrual Accounting: If currently utilizing cash-basis accounting, convert to accrual-based financials.
+This provides a more accurate representation of financial performance and is typically a prerequisite for sophisticated buyers [4].

-• Normalize EBITDA: Work with your financial advisor to identify and adjust for non-recurring expenses, owner-specific perks, and other discretionary items that distort true operational profitability.
-This presents a clearer, more attractive earnings picture to buyers [4].
+• Normalize EBITDA: Collaborate with your financial advisor to identify and adjust for non-recurring expenses, owner-specific perks, and other discretionary items that distort true operational profitability.
+This presents a clearer, more attractive earnings picture to institutional buyers [4].

 • Implement Robust Job Costing: Ensure accurate tracking of costs against individual projects.
 This demonstrates profitability at the project level and provides critical data for buyers to assess operational efficiency and margins [4].

 • Audit Financial Statements: For larger businesses, consider an independent audit or review of your financial statements.
-This adds credibility and significantly streamlines financial due diligence.
+This significantly enhances credibility and streamlines financial due diligence.

 2. Build a Strong, Independent Management Team

 • Document Processes: Create clear Standard Operating Procedures (SOPs) for all essential business functions.
-This institutionalizes knowledge, improves efficiency, and makes the business less reliant on individual employees.
+This institutionalizes knowledge, improves efficiency, and makes the business less reliant on individual employees, thereby increasing its transferability.

 • Invest in Talent: Recruit, train, and retain key personnel.
-A strong team is a significant asset that buyers are willing to pay a premium for.
+A strong, autonomous team is a significant asset that institutional buyers are willing to pay a premium for.

 3. Diversify Revenue Streams and Customer Base

 • Reduce Customer Concentration: Actively work to broaden your customer base and reduce reliance on any single client.
-Aim for no more than 10-15% of revenue from any one customer [4].
+Aim for no more than 10-15% of revenue from any one customer to mitigate risk [4].

 • Expand Service Offerings: Explore opportunities to diversify service lines, such as expanding into commercial roofing if primarily residential, or offering specialized maintenance contracts.
 This enhances market appeal and revenue stability.